Odell Beckham shows up in NY but only to take photos with fans

 He did take photos with fans for roughly two hours, as he promised in a tweet earlier Thursday.
 Beckham tweeted that he would take photos with the first hundred fans from 5-6:30.

-The Giants will hold their final organized team activity Friday.
+The Giants will hold their final Organized Team Activity Friday.
 Their mandatory three-day minicamp begins Tuesday.

 Beckham enters the fourth year of his rookie deal, scheduled to make $1.8 million this year.
 The Giants already have picked up the fifth-year option for $8.4 million.